Vida Zamora

 *WORK IN PROGRESS*

-Vida is interested in patterns, structures, and constructions, finding instances where remembering becomes an act of discipline, worship, joy, and, ultimately, resistance.
+The film is interested in patterns, structures, and constructions, finding instances where remembering is worship, joy, discipline, and resistance.

 Read more